mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 #### Limitations of Causal Reads

-- This feature does not work with Galera or any other non-standard replication mechanisms.
-As Galera does not update the `gtid_slave_pos` variable when events are replicated via the Galera library, the [`MASTER_GTID_WAIT`](https://mariadb.com/kb/en/library/master_gtid_wait/) function used by MaxScale to synchronize reads will wait until the timeout.
-With Galera this is not a serious issue as it, by nature, is a mostly-synchronous replication mechanism.
+- Starting with MaxScale 24.02.5, the fast modes `fast`, `fast_global` and `fast_universal` work with Galera clusters.
+In older versions, none of the `causal_reads` modes worked with Galera.
+The non-fast modes that rely on the [`MASTER_GTID_WAIT`](https://mariadb.com/kb/en/library/master_gtid_wait/) function still do not work with Galera.
+This is because Galera does not implement a mechanism that allows a client to wait for a particular GTID.

 - If the combination of the original SQL statement and the modifications added to it by readwritesplit exceed the maximum packet size (16777213 bytes),